 Learn about the causes and solutions for condoms associated erection problems

-Condom associated erectile dysfunction might be more common than you think.
-According to this study from the Kinsey Institute for Research in Sex, up to one third of men lose their erection when putting on a condom and one in five admit to trouble staying hard.
+Condom-associated erectile dysfunction might be more common than you think.
+According to this study from the Kinsey Institute for Research in Sex, up to one-third of men lose their erections when putting on a condom, and one in five admit to trouble staying hard.

-While its completely normal to occasionally experience temporary erectile dysfunction, condoms issues can be a real bummer for men who want to keep safe while enjoying sex.
+While it’s completely normal to occasionally experience temporary erectile dysfunction, condom issues can be a real bummer for men who want to keep safe while enjoying sex.

 How come I lose my erection when putting on a condom?

-Condoms can limit sensation making some men lose their erection with the condom on.
+Condoms can limit sensation, making some men lose their erections with the condom on.
 If you think condoms make you go soft during intercourse, you may be one of up to a third of men with the wrong condom size or fit.

 Sometimes, putting on a condom takes the spontaneity out of sex.
 It can feel quite awkward to press pause to find and put on a condom.
-If foreplay comes to a grinding halt, or you fumble putting on the condom, it’s easy to get distracted— and for you to lose your erection.
+If foreplay comes to a grinding halt, or you fumble putting on the condom, it’s easy to get distracted and lose your erection.

 If you’ve had problems staying hard with a condom before, condoms can trigger performance anxiety and create a perpetual cycle.
-In fact, distraction and worry about condom use are among the biggest risk for condom associated erection problems.
+In fact, distraction and worry about condom use are among the biggest risk for erection issues with condoms.

 What can I do to not lose my erection with a condom?

 Education on condom use is quite sparse, leaving many men to figure it out for themselves.
 For example, did you know that condoms come in different sizes (materials and thickness)?
-Experimenting with different types of condoms, as well as taking steps to reduce stress and anxiety will help most men to keep their erection while putting or using a condom.
+Experimenting with different types of condoms and taking steps to reduce stress and anxiety will help most men keep their erections while putting on or using a condom.

 Condom size depends on penis girth (circumference).
 You can measure girth by wrapping a flexible tape measure around your erect penis.
 Check out this handy guide on finding the right size.

 How tight should a condom feel?
 Your condom shouldn’t be so big that it moves during sex or so small that it is uncomfortable and restricts blood flow.
-Penis length also matters since condoms should reach the base of the penis with space left above the tip of the penis for ejaculate.
-Some men who complain that they can’t feel anything even with a correctly sized condom can try “ultra thin” condoms.
+Penis length also matters since condoms should reach the base of the penis with space left above the tip of the penis for ejaculation.
+Some men who complain that they can’t feel anything even with a correctly sized condom, can try “ultra-thin” condoms.

 Performance anxiety distracts you from the pleasure of sex and can make you lose your erection.
 If possible, talk to your sexual partner about your concerns.
 This can clear the air and get you both on the same page regarding how fast or slowly to proceed through each stage of sexual intimacy.